ravenxrz/call-graph.nvim/README.md

 3. When the cursor moves to a node, all its incoming and outgoing edges will be automatically highlighted.

-4. When the cursor moves to an edge, all the edges overlapping with the current cursor (there may be multiple) will be automatically highlighted.
+4. When the cursor moves to an edge, all the edges overlapping with the current cursor (there may be multiple edges) will be automatically highlighted.

 5. Each node and edge can be jumped to the corresponding position using the shortcut key `gd`.